Burkina Faso

 Knowledge, Support, and Action Centres

-The National Network for Anti-Corruption (REN-LAC) is a non-governmental organisation created by about twenty civil society organisations.
+The National Network for Anti-Corruption (REN-LAC) is a non-governmental organization created by about twenty civil society organizations.
 Its mission is to ensure good morality and transparency in the management of public affairs in Burkina Faso.

 Balai Citoyen is a civil society movement whose objectives are to “ensure the responsible and conscious involvement of the people in the management of public affairs, the accountability of those in power to the people and the principle of democratic alternation”.
 The movement’s preferred means of action are mobilisations.

-Finally, the Semfilms Burkina Association aims to promote human rights and freedom of expression through film screenings.
-It organises an annual film festival, the Festival Ciné Droit Libre.
+Finally, the Semfilms Burkina association aims to promote human rights and freedom of expression through film screenings.
+It organise an annual film festival, the Festival Ciné Droit Libre.

 Blow the whistle